|Playing Techniques|| + How

 If the palm of the plucking hand is turned towards the mouth (figure 4), forefinger, middle-finger and ring-finger can pick the reed alternately and in quick succession, somewhat alike the way a flamenco-guitar-player works the guitar strings (figure 3 B).
 The effect can be heard in sound example 2 (299 KB).
 This technique needs a lot of practice before the plucking gets regular and the reed is prevented from hitting the frame of the jew's harp.
 To keep the hand still and only the fingers moving, the thump may support the hand on the cheek bone (figure 4).

-the following techniques, producing vibrato and a mordent.
-To produce
+following techniques, producing vibrato and a mordent.
+To produce the vibrato

-Continuing its movement, the finger knocks several times gently on the
+its movement, the finger knocks several times gently on the lips.
+At each

-lips.
-At each knock the amplitude and pitch of the jew's harp sound is
+knock the amplitude and pitch of the jew's harp sound is slightly raised

-slightly raised (left side of figure 5, and sound example
+(left side of figure 5, and sound example 3,

 Mordent: The jew's harp is held between thumb, index finger and middle finger like on the right side of figure 5.
 Now the ring finger nail can briefly and gently touch the newly plucked, vibrating reed.
 By this the pitch of the fundamental note is raised for an instant, producing an upper or inverted mordent (sound example 4, 276 kB).